 The management of the Town of Windsor, Connecticut is responsible for establishing and maintaining effective internal control over compliance with requirements of laws, regulations, contracts and grants applicable to state programs.
-In planning and performing our audit, we considered the internal control over compliance with requirements that could have a direct and material effect on a major state program in order to determine our auditing procedures for the purpose of expressing our opinion on compliance, but not for the purpose of expressing an opinion on the effectiveness of internal control over compliance.
+In planning and performing our audit, we considered the internal control over compliance with requirements that could have a direct and material effect on a major state program in order to determine our auditing procedures for the purpose of expressing our opinion on compliance.
 Accordingly, we do not express an opinion on the effectiveness of the Town of Windsor, Connecticut's internal control over compliance.

-A control deficiency in an entity's internal control over compliance exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent or detect noncompliance with a type of compliance requirement of a federal program on a timely basis.
-A significant deficiency is a control deficiency, or combination of control deficiencies, that adversely affects the Town of Windsor, Connecticut's ability to administer a state program such that there is more than a remote likelihood that non-compliance with a type of compliance requirement of a state program that is more than inconsequential will not be prevented or detected by the Town of Windsor, Connecticut's internal control.
+A control deficiency in an entity's internal control over compliance exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent or detect noncompliance with a type of compliance requirement of a state program on a timely basis.
+A significant deficiency is a control deficiency, or combination of control deficiencies, that adversely affects the Town of Windsor, Connecticut's ability to administer a state program such that there is more than a remote likelihood that noncompliance with a type of compliance requirement of a state program that is more than inconsequential will not be prevented or detected by the Town of Windsor, Connecticut's internal control.

-A material weakness is a significant deficiency or a combination of significant deficiencies, that results in more than a remote likelihood that material noncompliance with a type of compliance requirement of a state program will not be prevented or detected by an entity's internal control.
+A material weakness is a significant deficiency or a combination of significant deficiencies, that results in more than a remote likelihood that material noncompliance with a type of compliance requirement of a state program will not be prevented or detected by the Town of Windsor, Connecticut's internal control.